swcarpentry/python-novice-inflammation/_episodes/09-debugging.md

 If it takes 20 minutes for the bug to surface, we can only do three experiments an hour.
-That doesn't just mean we'll get less data in more time: we're also more likely to be distracted by other things as we wait for our program to fail, which means the time we *are* spending on the problem is less focused.
+This means that we'll get less data in more time and that we're more likely to be distracted by other things as we wait for our program to fail, which means the time we *are* spending on the problem is less focused.
 It's therefore critical to *make it fail fast*.